fvanwijk/mox/readme.md

 ### mox.module()

 Sets up the module, just like [module()](https://docs.angularjs.org/api/ngMock/function/angular.mock.module) does.
 Pass module names, config functions or objects.
-The passed arguments are executed when `go()` is called.
+The passed arguments are executed when `run()` is called.

 Returns the Mox instance to make chaining possible.